-Table 1: The probabilities of unmatched symbols, calculated by the SPCM for the three SP-Multiple-Alignments shown in Figure 40.
+Table 1: The probabilities of unmatched SP-Symbols, calculated by the SPCM for the three SP-Multiple-Alignments shown in Figure 48.

-- With these imaginary frequency values, it has been assumed that burglaries (with a total frequency of occurrence of 1160) are much more common than earthquakes (with a total frequency of 100).
-As we shall see, this difference reinforces the belief that there has been a burglary when it is known that the alarm has gone off (but without additional knowledge of an earthquake). - In accordance with Pearl's example (p.
+• In accordance with Pearl's example (p.
 49) (but contrary to the phenomenon of looting during earthquakes), it has been assumed that earthquakes and burglaries are independent.
-If there was some association between them, then, in accordance with the closed-world assumption, there should be an SP-Pattern in Figure 39 representing the association.
+If there was some association between them, then, in accordance with the closed-world-assumption, there should be an SP-Pattern in Figure 47 representing the association.

-6.10.5 Formation of SP-Multiple-Alignments: the burglar alarm has sounded
+7.10.5 Formation of SP-Multiple-Alignments: the burglar alarm has sounded

-Receiving a phone call to say that one's house alarm has gone off may be represented by placing the symbol 'phone-alarm-call' in New.
-Figure 40 shows, at the top, the best SP-Multiple-Alignment formed by the SPCM in this case with the SP-Patterns from Figure 39 in Old.
+Receiving a phone call to say that one's house alarm has gone off may be represented by placing the SP-Symbol 'phone-alarm-call' in New.
+Figure 48 shows, at the top, the best SP-Multiple-Alignment formed by the SPCM in this case with the SP-Patterns from Figure 47 in Old.
 The other two SP-Multiple-Alignments in the reference set are shown below the best SP-Multiple-Alignment, in order of CD value and relative probability.
-The actual values for CD and relative probability are given in the caption to Figure 39.
+The actual values for CD and relative probability are given in the caption to Figure 47.

-The unmatched symbols in these SP-Multiple-Alignments represent inferences made by the system.
-The probabilities for these inferences which are calculated by the SPCM (using the method described in Section 5.6) are shown in Table 1.
-These probabilities do not add up to 1 and we should not expect them to because any given SP-Multiple-Alignment can contain two or more of these symbols.
+The unmatched SP-Symbols in these SP-Multiple-Alignments represent inferences made by the system.
+The probabilities for these inferences which are calculated by the SPCM (using the method described in Section 6.3.12) are shown in Table 1.
+These probabilities do not add up to 1 and we should not expect them to because any given SP-Multiple-Alignment can contain two or more of these SP-Symbols.

 The most probable inference is the rather trivial inference that the alarm has indeed sounded.
-This reflects the fact that there is no SP-Pattern in Figure 39 representing false positives for telephone calls about the alarm.
-Apart from the inference that the alarm has sounded, the most probable inference (p=0.3281) is that there has been a burglary.
-However, there is a distinct possibility that there has been an earthquake-but the probability in this case (p=0.0156) is much lower than the probability of a burglary.
+This reflects the fact that there is no SP-Pattern in Figure 47 representing false positives for telephone calls about the alarm.
+Apart from the inference that the alarm has sounded, the most probable inference (p = 0.3281) is that there has been a burglary.
+However, there is a distinct possibility that there has been an earthquake-but the probability in this case (p = 0.0156) is much lower than the probability of a burglary.